valory-xyz/agent-academy-2/docs/keeper_service_intro.md

 This centralization led to loss of fault tolerance in the system; inevitably the winning bot would fall over and nothing would happen.

-The open-autonomy framework offers a solution to this problem: an off-chain keeper system with an off-chain auctioning mechanism.
+The Open Autonomy framework offers a solution to this problem: an off-chain keeper system with an off-chain auctioning mechanism.
 Because the autonomous economic agents must achieve consensus in order for the system to progress, this necessitates cooperation within the application.